-Athletes need a lot of carbohydrate.
+Triathletes need a lot of carbohydrate.
 Why?
 Because your muscles are fueled primarily on carbohydrate when you swim, bike, and run hard.
-Sports nutrition experts generally recommend that athletes get approximately 60% of their daily calories from carbohydrate.
+Thus, sports nutrition experts generally recommend that runners get approximately 60 percent of their daily calories from carbohydrate.

 But you need to get the right kinds of carbs at the right times.
-So what are the best high carb snacks for athletes?
-Well, in part, that depends on timing.
 Immediately before, during, and after exercise, fast-acting high-glycemic carbs are best.
 At all other times, your carbs should come from low-glycemic foods that provide longer-lasting energy and are packed with lots of other nutrition.

-The following are the top 10 best high carb snacks for athletes.
+The following are the top 10 carbohydrate sources for runners.
 Some are best for use during and after exercise, while others are ideal for regular meals and snacks.

-Because they are easy to eat and digest and are loaded with fast-acting carbohydrates (one large banana provides 31 grams of carbs), bananas are one of the best high carb snacks for athletes.
+Because they are easy to eat and digest and are loaded with fast-acting carbohydrates (one large banana provides 31 grams of carbs), bananas make the perfect pre-exercise or post-exercise snack.
 Just be sure to have your banana with some form of protein after exercise to promote muscle recovery and repair.

 Strawberries, blueberries, and other berries are among the most nutritious sources of carbohydrate.
 They are rich in vitamins, minerals, and phytonutrients that promote health and performance in all kinds of ways.
 Berries are not the most concentrated source of carbs, however (a full cup of strawberries contains just 12 grams), so don’t rely on them too heavily to meet your daily carbohydrate needs.

-Real energy bars—the kind designed specifically for use before, during, and after exercise—are one of the best high carb snacks for athletes, as well as super convenient, and they’re great for fueling and refueling around workouts as they provide abundant, fast energy.
+Real energy bars — the kind designed specifically for use before, during, and after exercise — are great for fueling and refueling around workouts as they provide abundant, fast energy.
 Before and after workouts, choose bars that are high in carbs, moderate in protein, and low in fat and fiber.
 With 44 grams of carbs, 9 grams of protein, 3.5 grams of fat, and 1 gram of fiber, PowerBar Performance is a good example.
-For snacking, choose bars made from real food—fruit, nuts, and whole grains—and with minimal added sugar, like Forze GPS.
+For snacking, choose bars made from real food — fruit, nuts, and whole grains — and with minimal added sugar, like Picky Bars.

-Low-fat milk-based foods such as yogurt are very rich sources of carbohydrate.
-A six-ounce serving of low-fat blueberry yogurt supplies 26 grams of carbs.
-Low-fat yogurt is a better choice before and immediately after exercise because it has a higher glycemic index, so the carbs go to work quickly.
-Most yogurts, even those with fruit in them, contain added sugar, which is totally unnecessary and less healthy, so try to find a brand with no added sugar.
+Milk-based foods such as yogurt are very rich sources of carbohydrate.
+A six-ounce serving of blueberry yogurt supplies 26 grams of carbs.
+Yogurt is a better choice before and immediately after exercise, because it has a higher glycemic index, so the carbs go to work quickly.
+For a healthier option, opt for a brand with less or no refined sugar.